mamba-org/quetz/README.md

 ### Generate an API key

+Note: For testing purposes, an API key is created for the test user "alice" at server launch and is printed to the terminal.

 API keys are scoped per channel, per user and optionally per package.
 In order to generate an API key the following must be true: